ViliusDevX/ViliusDevX/README.md

 </div>

 # ViliusDevX
-> 🛡️ SOC Analyst / Blue Team | 🐍 Python | 📍 Vilnius, Lithuania
+> 🖥️ IT Support | 🛡️ SOC Analyst / Blue Team | 📍 Vilnius, Lithuania

-I study cybersecurity with a strong focus on how systems are attacked and defended.
-Most of my time goes into security research, log analysis, understanding how various systems and applications behave in real environments.
+I study cybersecurity with a strong focus on SOC analysis, blue team skills, log investigation, and how attacks are detected in real environments.

+My strongest side is cybersecurity, especially SOC-style thinking, SIEM alerts, Windows logs, phishing, malware behavior, Active Directory basics, and incident investigation.

+Right now, I am also steering more toward IT Support, Technical Support and Windows Business Central Support, where I can use my troubleshooting mindset, Windows knowledge, networking basics, documentation habits, and cybersecurity awareness.

 ---